jthornhill/cmk-puppet-status/README.md

 Services will go critical if any failures were reported in the run and/or if the freshness threshold is exceeded.

-The perfometer will display different data depending on the run state:
+The perfometer will display different data depending on the run state.
+The issue is that perfometers are really bad at expressing composite checks like this which have multiple data sources, but I also don't really want to give each metric of the puppet run its own service check.
+I honestly don't totally love how this works, so please feel free to send me some feedback if you can think of a better way to represent the data in perfometer form:

 - no changes, no failures, within freshness threshold: green graph of run time as percentage of warn; text is minutes since last run
 - some changes, no failures, within freshness threshold: magenta graph of run time as percentage of warn; text is number of changed resources